Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

-We allow the extraction of any key generated during launch, excluding a specific finite set of keys bound to a particular thread identifier (e.g., \tlst{imageTID}).
+We allow the compromise of any key generated during launch, excluding a specific finite set of keys bound to a particular thread identifier (e.g., \tlst{gvmId}).
 Due to the swapping and migration mechanisms, the confidentiality of a given key may rely on that of other keys, thereby introducing additional potential attack vectors.

-Similarly, the adversary may employ the \tlst{ExtractCEK} rule to extract \tlst{cek} from \snpfw{}, which it might be able to do in practice by using side-channel attacks.
-It can also reveal the AMD Root Key \tlst{privARK} and the AMD Signing Key \tlst{privASK}.
+Similarly, the adversary may employ the \tlst{ExtractCek} rule to extract \tlst{cek} from \snpfw{}, which it might be able to do in practice by using side-channel attacks.
+It can also reveal the AMD Root Key \tlst{privArk} and the AMD Signing Key \tlst{privAsk}.

 The Galois/Counter mode stream cipher is extensively utilized within AMD SEV-SNP.
 However, considering the fact that the guest state may be swapped and the guest context migrated, it is not clear whether this cipher is always correctly employed.
-We overapproximate a worst-case scenario (in which the adversary might be able to recover part of the plaintext) by letting the adversary recover \tlst{vmpck} from two distinct guest messages, both encrypted with that same key using the same nonce:
+We allow the adversary to recover the plaintext from one of two distinct guest messages, both encrypted with the same key and the same nonce.